Yoga Tips, Mental Health

 Why Your Body Holds Onto Stress Like a Grudge

-How to Actually Do Body Sensing Without Making It Weird
+How to Do This Without Overthinking It

 The Magic Happens When You Stop Trying So Hard